rust-lang/reference/src/patterns.md

     Struct{a: _, b: _, c: _} => (),
 }
 ```

+A struct pattern used to match a union must specify exactly one field (see [Pattern matching on unions]).

 The `ref` and/or `mut` _IDENTIFIER_ syntax matches any value and binds it to a variable with the same name as the given field.